 This will enable the separation of the solubility index and variations in phosphate solubility.
 Vesey and Heisinger (2001) contend that biofertilizers can be derived from isolates with high solubility indices and the capacity to solubilize phosphorus.
 This would promote plant growth and augment their phosphorus availability.
-Villa et al (2005) advocate for using landraces to identify PSB strains with improved phosphate solubility.
+Villa et al.(2005) advocate for using landraces to identify PSB strains with improved phosphate solubility.
 The PSB isolates found in the wheat rhizosphere and endosphere displayed a complex and dynamic microbial community.
 This population is characterised by a diverse array of colony traits and microscopic attributes.
-According to Sharma et al (2013), enhancing the impact of PSB populations on plant growth and phosphorus uptake depends on comprehending these interactions and the dynamics of these populations.
+According to Sharma et al.(2013), enhancing the impact of PSB populations on plant growth and phosphorus uptake depends on comprehending these interactions and the dynamics of these populations.

-Phosphate solubilization capabilities of isolates correlate with their genetic diversity (Sharma et al 2013).
+Phosphate solubilization capabilities of isolates correlate with their genetic diversity (Sharma et al. 2013).
 The genetic diversity and adaptability of landrace samples to various environmental circumstances provided PSB isolates that are more efficient than those derived from isolates obtained from modern cultivars.
 LC-306 generated 14 of 21 PSB isolates, PBW735 yielded three and HD086 provided four.
 The separation of PSB displayed distinct patterns particular to each variety.
 In comparison to modern cultivars, LC-306 demonstrated enhanced effectiveness.
 Landrace samples, which possess natural genetic variation and display tolerance to diverse environmental situations, demonstrate enhanced efficiency.
-Richardson et al (2009) reported that increased number of isolates during the early growth phase indicate that PSB colonization and activity are crucial for plant development, especially at peak phosphorus need.
+Richardson et al. (2009) reported that increased number of isolates during the early growth phase indicate that PSB colonization and activity are crucial for plant development, especially at peak phosphorus need.